CircuitVerse/CircuitVerseDocs/docs/decodersandplexers.md

 A bit-selector's function is self-explanatory.
 It takes a single or multi-bit input and gives the bit we desire to isolate as output.
 This is done using a single or multi-bit select line.
 The select line value indicates the specific bit we wish to isolate.
 An added feature is the bit-selector shows the bit we want to isolate (as chosen using the select line) within it's body in decimal form.

 Consider a bit selector with a four-bit input.
-Let each of it's bits be addressed separately as T3, T2, T1, T0 (from most significant to least significant).
+Let each of its bits be addressed separately as T3, T2, T1, T0 (from most significant to least significant).
 Let it have a two-bit select line (S1 and S0) and a single-bit output (Out).
 The truth table is given below:

 |    S1   |    S0   |   Out   |
 |---------|---------|---------|